6 Tips to Remove Urethane Adhesive from Hardwood Floors

-Below are a few ways you can take care of the urethane adhesive on your hardwood floors before it becomes a serious problem.
+Below are a few ways you can take off the urethane adhesive from your hardwood floors before it becomes a serious problem.

 1- Urethane Adhesive Remover

-There are a number of removers explicitly designed for this task and can easily lift the adhesive while managing any stains left behind.
+There are a number of high-quality adhesive removers (like MAPEI’s, Sentinel, and Proflex) explicitly designed for this task.
+These can easily lift the adhesive while managing any stains left behind.

 2- Mineral Spirits

-It is an organic solvent that works with the adhesive to loosen its bond and therefore allow it to easily lift from the floor.
+Since it is an organic solvent that works with the adhesive to loosen its bond it allows to easily lift the glue from the floor without getting the floor damaged.
+Just be sure to use it generously with a rag and dispose of the rag after use.

 3- Methylene Chloride

-It is transparent and has an odor, so you should wear a mask, goggles, and gloves to protect yourself while using it.
+Since the chemical is transparent and has an odor, you should wear a mask, goggles, and gloves to protect yourself while using it on floors.

 4- Acetone